MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/troubleshoot-vm-boot-error.md

 This kind of error will be triggered in case the GRUB configuration file is missing, in case the wrong GRUB configuration is in place or if the /boot partition or its contents are missing.

 1. Make sure the [Offline troubleshooting and recovery](#offline-troubleshooting-and-recovery) point 1 has been followed and the rescue/repair VM has been created.
 Also get all the required file systems mounted, including / and /boot.
 Then do chroot.
 2. Make sure the /etc/default/grub configuration file is properly configured.
 The [endorsed Azure Linux images](https://docs.microsoft.com/azure/virtual-machines/linux/endorsed-distros) already have the required configurations in place.
-You can refer to the below documentation for further details:
+For more information, see the following documents:

     * [GRUB access in RHEL](serial-console-grub-single-user-mode#grub-access-in-rhel)
     * [GRUB access in CentOS](serial-console-grub-single-user-mode#grub-access-in-centos)